jeffbski/tapper/README.md

 ## Status

+ - v0.1.1 - 2011-12-08 - change stdout/stderr to always output, not just for failed tests
  - v0.1.0 - 2011-11-28 - tapr - change bin/tapper to bin/tapr for convenient typing. tapr is also short for tap runner
  - v0.0.6 - 2011-11-22 - Tapper is based on the original tap code with minor changes.
 The runner will evolve with features as time permits but appears to be fully functional.